Workforce and Quality

-We organise and facilitate virtual network events, which will be between 2-3 hours duration, for both our Trainee Pharmacists and Pharmacy Technician Education Programme Directors (EPDs) across London and Kent, Surrey and Sussex.
+We organise and facilitate virtual network events, which will be between 2-3 hours duration, for both our Trainee Pharmacists and Pharmacy Technician Education Programme Directors (EPDs) across London.
 Outlook calendar invitations will be circulated in advance of the event with the agenda information attached.
 Please feel free to forward the invitation onto other members of the pharmacy team who may be deputising for an EPD.

 Educational Infrastructure Change Process

 It is important for us to know who the current Educational Leadership team are in your department.
-EPDs are our main link with your trust and whilst we circulate our communications to many staff involved in the education and training of pharmacy staff, we require *one main contact to liaise with on the return of data required.
+Educational Programme Directors (EPDs) are our main link with your trust and whilst we circulate our communications to many staff involved in the education and training of pharmacy staff, we require *one main contact to liaise with, on the return of specific data required for commissioned trainees.

-For our commissioned programmes, each year upon the return of the Training Agreement, the Chief Pharmacist and EPD(s) should be named on this agreement.
-If the Chief Pharmacist, TP or PTPT EPD subsequently changes during the year, please inform us by completing the below Educational Infrastructure Change Form and returning an updated training agreement (TP and PTPT EPDs only).
+For our commissioned programmes, each year upon the return of the NHS Education Contract Annex: Provision of Training, the Chief Pharmacist and EPD(s) should be named on this agreement.
+In addition, if there is an E&T Lead or an EPD Support role recognised within the trust, this should be included as well.
+If there are changes during the year, please inform us by completing the below Educational Infrastructure Change Form.
 In addition, if additional colleagues are recruited into the education and training team either providing overarching leadership as an Specialist Education and Training Lead or EPD Support which may aid in succession planning, this form should be completed

 We have developed an EPD Orientation guide to support EPDs in their role and how we link in with this, please download this guide.